 From the day the enchanting, elusive Mary Poppins character appeared on the American scene, straight from the pen of P.L.
 Travers, she was taken to the hearts of youngsters and their parents alike everywhere.

 Based on the “Mary Poppins” books by P.L.
-Travers and enchanced by some of the brightest, most original songs ever written for a film musical, this fantasy emerges as one of the supreme achievements in the distinguished forty-year career of the master showman.
+Travers, and enhanced by some of the brightest, most original songs ever written for a film musical, this fantasy emerges as one of the supreme achievements in the distinguished forty-year career of the master showman.

 “Mary Poppins” first appeared on the literary scene in 1934.
 Since then, people continually ask the author if the now famous English nanny was modeled from a living person.

 “No, she wasn’t,” Miss Travers is quick to answer.
 “I didn’t even think her up.
 She just brushed past me and said, ‘You take it down.'”

 When Walt Disney tried to acquire the movie rights, he learned they were not for sale.

 In the meantime, other producers, in turn, considered the Poppins stories perfect material for a Broadway musical, a television special and a motion picture, but their offers, too, were rejected.

 Several years ago, the paths of Disney and Miss Travers happened to cross in London.
 Walt told her of his interest in Mary Poppins, and inquired again about the movie rights.

 The noted authoress confided she had never considered a theatrical, TV or film offer for fear of what might happen to her stories, and particularly her heroine, in the dramatizing process.

 Disney’s integrity and artistic endeavors impressed the English writer and their meeting concluded with her verbally agreeing to come to Hollywood at some future date to discuss a Disney film approach to “Mary Poppins.”
 If it met with her approval, she would sell Walt the movie rights.